 Behind Every Great Public Relations Professional, There’s a Solid Office Manager

 Public relations and strategic communications, whether it’s in print, online, or simply via social media in 280 characters or less, can be a daunting and sometimes scary business.
 Crises arise, promotions happen, companies hire and fire, and transactions and mistakes are made daily.
 There are many nuances involved: from storytelling, to pitching, to ensuring the right words get seen by the right eyes.
-However, behind the scenes of what goes into the day-to-day mechanics of a public relations firm can be even more grueling.
+However, behind the scenes of what goes into the day-to-day mechanics of a public relations office can be even more grueling.
 Especially if your support staff is not up to par, and he or she doesn’t have a clear grasp of what you do day in and day out – or worse, what you need.

 Here are some suggestions from a seasoned administrative professional to ensure that your day, your staff and your work life run smoothly, and the office interactions are as seamless as possible: